CPaaS: A Business Leader’s Guide

 The age of digital communications offers incredible opportunities to improve customer service.
-Companies around the world are using cloud technologies to make their communications more flexible and highly engaging, while simultaneously reducing costs and boosting revenue.
-Those who fail to adopt such solutions typically get left behind on competitive modern markets.
-CPaaS (aka Communication Platform as a Service) is the key to making customer communications as efficient as possible.
-Read more to learn why.
+Companies around the world are using cloud technologies to make their communications more flexible and highly engaging while simultaneously reducing costs and boosting revenue.

 What is CPaaS (Communication Platform as a Service)?

-CPaaS is a cloud-based platform that allows you to launch real-time communications with website and application users without having to build backend infrastructure and interfaces.
-Voice and video calls, group chats and conferencing, in-app messaging, push notifications, SMS and more — all the most popular channels you can think of - are at your fingertips with a CPaaS.
+CPaaS is a cloud-based platform that allows you to launch real-time communications with website and application users without having to build back-end infrastructure and interfaces.
+Voice and video calls, group chats and conferencing, in-app messaging, push notifications, SMS, and more — all of the most popular channels you can think of are at your fingertips with CPaaS.

-The main benefit of using a CPaaS is getting quick access to reliable and effective communications powered by a proven, experienced provider.
-Gone are the days of time-consuming and costly development.
+The main benefit of using CPaaS is getting quick access to reliable and effective communications powered by a proven, experienced provider.
 CPaaS vendors provide you with ready-to-use software development kits (SDKs) that typically include application programming interfaces (APIs), libraries, software tools, code samples, and even pre-built applications.
 It drastically simplifies and speeds up implementation and facilitates time to market.
+Gone are the days of time-consuming and costly development.